Alirex/pycore-i-final-i-seai-1-g-9/docs/cli_help.md

  Use env var &#x27;PERSYVAL_I_NO_PERSISTENCE&#x27; if you want to disable storing data to the file system.

 .
+* `--use-advanced-completer`: Use advanced completer.

+ Useful if you need to use advanced commands.

+.  [required]
 * `--help`: Show this message and exit.

 ## `helpers`